Instinct: Sigmund Freud

 Sigmund Freud considered that mental images of bodily needs, expressed in the form of mental desires, are called instincts.

+Freud defines instincts as "biological forces that motivate individuals to satisfy their needs."
+He divides them into life instincts (Eros), which are focused on survival, reproduction, and pleasure, and death instincts (Thanatos), which are associated with aggression and self-destruction.
+Freud emphasizes the importance of these instincts in shaping human behavior and personality development.

 William McDougall

 In the early 20th century, there was recognized a "union of instinct and emotion".
 William McDougall held that many instincts have their respective associated specific emotions.
 As research became more rigorous and terms better defined, instinct as an explanation for human behaviour became less common.
 In 1932, McDougall argued that the word instinct is more suitable for describing animal behaviour, while he recommended the word propensity for goal-directed combinations of the many innate human abilities, which are loosely and variably linked, in a way that shows strong plasticity.

+McDougall defines instincts as "innate, inherited tendencies that guide behavior in a particular direction."
+He views instincts as the fundamental forces that influence human motivation and behavior.
+According to McDougall, instincts are biologically ingrained and provide the primary source of motivation for various human actions.

+John B. Watson

+Watson (1924) approaches instincts from a behaviorist perspective, claiming that "instincts are complex, pre-programmed behaviors that can be conditioned into learned responses."
+While Watson acknowledges the existence of some innate behaviors, he argues that the majority of human behavior is learned through interaction with the environment, rather than being primarily driven by instinct.

 Abraham Maslow

 In the 1950s, the psychologist Abraham Maslow argued that humans no longer have instincts because we have the ability to override them in certain situations.
 He felt that what is called instinct is often imprecisely defined, and really amounts to strong "drives".
 For Maslow, an instinct is something which cannot be overridden, and therefore while the term may have applied to humans in the past, it no longer does.